0xd3ba/deep-video-interpolation/README.md

 ## Abstract
-Existing paper[4], although has reduced the memory requirements of [3] for high-resolution (720p) videos, it still depends on the traditional encoder-decoder architecture based convolu- tional neural-network (similar to SegNet[2]) for extracting the features.
+Existing paper[4], although has reduced the memory requirements of [3] for high-resolution (720p) videos, it still depends on the traditional encoder-decoder architecture based convolutional neural-network (similar to SegNet[2]) for extracting the features.
 This makes it difficult to be deployed in real-time scenarios because of the amount of computations needed to be performed to extract the features.
 We propose substituting this encoder-decoder architecture with another one which is specifically meant for real-time tasks (for ex., ENet[1]) and try to quantify